 “I have really enjoyed myself… it hasn’t been ‘good’, it’s been great!”

-Earlier this year we are worked in partnership with West Yorkshire Playhouse to write a Dementia Friendly play about the lives and experiences of our service users, which was part of WYP’s Every Third Minute Festival.
+Earlier this year we are worked in partnership with Leeds Playhouse to write a Dementia Friendly play about the lives and experiences of our service users, which was part of LP’s Every Third Minute Festival.
 Writer and dementia campaigner, Ming Ho ran several workshops for our service users to explore their experience of living with dementia and/or caring for someone with dementia.
 Together we explored how dementia impacts our relationships, personal identity and lifestyle, with particular focus on exploring culturally specific topics which effect people from BME communities.

 Leeds Older People’s Forum (LOPF) has received a Third Sector Health Grant from NHS Leeds North Clinical Commissioning Group (LNCCG), which seeks to support two areas in North Leeds to become a more Dementia Friendly Communities.
 Touchstone BME Dementia service has been selected by LOPF to receive support for one year (starting from June 2017) to help make Chapeltown and Harehills dementia friendly communities.